fbpx

 Plantar Fasciitis or Heel Pain Treatment Colac

 Plantar Fasciitis is a common condition that drives people to see Podiatrists.
-But interestingly ‘Plantar Fasciitis’ is often not the correct diagnosis!
+Interestingly though ‘Plantar Fasciitis’ is often not the correct diagnosis!

-Plantar Fasciitis refers to inflammation at the attachment of the plantar fascia to the heel bone (calcaneus).
-It is an acute injury that will commonly be hot to touch and follow a rapid overload, e.g. starting a new fitness regime.
+Plantar Fasciitis refers to inflammation at the attachment of the plantar fascia to the heel bone.
+It is an acute injury that will commonly be hot to touch especially following a rapid overload, e.g. starting a new fitness regime.

 Plantar Fasciosis or Fasciopathy refers to when this condition becomes chronic (usually over 2 months).
-It is during this stage where we see most heel pain clients in our Colac Podiatry clinic.
+It is during this stage where we see most heel pain clients in our Podiatry clinics.
 There is usually a range of factors that contribute to this issue.

-Given the range of different factors that contribute to heel pain, it is vital that a thorough history be taken to learn about your unique circumstances.
-From there we devise a personalised treatment plan to address these.
-This can mean looking at a number of things, like activity changes, strength and stretching exercises, foot orthotics, footwear changes and depending on your activities, walking or running technique analysis.
+It is vital that a thorough history be taken to learn about YOUR unique circumstances.
+From there, we devise a personalised treatment plan to address these for you.
+This means looking at a number of things like activity changes, strength and stretching exercises, foot orthotics, footwear changes and, depending on your activities, walking or running technique analysis.

-If you’re suffering from heel pain talk to your Colac podiatrist about your symptoms so we can provide an accurate treatment plan for your recovery.
+If you’re suffering from heel pain talk to your Colac podiatrist about your symptoms so we can provide you with an accurate treatment plan for your recovery.